Kylie Minogue's Success and Achievements in Timeline

 2002: MTV Movie Award Nomination

-In 2003, Kylie Minogue received her first Grammy nomination for Best Dance Recording for "Love at First Sight" and began a relationship with French actor Olivier Martinez after meeting him at the 2003 Grammy Awards ceremony.
+In 2003, Kylie Minogue received her first Grammy nomination for Best Dance Recording for "Love at First Sight" at the 45th Annual Grammy Awards.

-In 2004, Kylie Minogue won a Grammy Award for "Come into My World".
+In 2004, Kylie Minogue won her first Grammy Award for "Come into My World".

-In January 2006, Kylie Minogue's publicist announced that she had finished her chemotherapy treatment for breast cancer, marking a significant step in her recovery.
+In January 2006, Kylie Minogue's publicist announced she had finished chemotherapy, with treatment continuing for the next months.

-In January 2007, Madame Tussauds in London unveiled its fourth waxwork of Kylie Minogue, and a bronze cast of her hands was added to Wembley Arena's "Square of Fame".
+In January 2007, Madame Tussauds in London unveiled its fourth waxwork of Kylie Minogue.
+During the same week a bronze cast of her hands was added to Wembley Arena's "Square of Fame".

 October 2007: Music Industry Trust's Award

-In October 2007, Kylie Minogue was honoured with the Music Industry Trust's award, recognizing her 20-year career and hailing her as "an icon of pop and style".
-She was the first female musician to receive this award.
+In October 2007, Kylie Minogue was honored with the Music Industry Trust's award for recognition of her 20-year career and was hailed as "an icon of pop and style".

 2007: Victoria and Albert Museum Exhibition